 The Municipality has implemented an organisational PMS as per the policy adopted in 2018.
 Roll out to Managers below S56 occurred in 2014/15.
 The further roll out to personnel under Managers occurred in 2020/2021.
+This process was not completed and will be revived in the 2023/2024 financial year together with the introduction of an electronic PMS system.

-4. Summary of Performance Management Policy
+4. Summary of the Performance Management Policy